Christine McVie: Personal life

-During the height of Fleetwood Mac's success in the 1970s, McVie resided in Los Angeles in a house that had previously been owned by Joan Collins and by Elton John.
-In 1990, she moved to a Grade II-listed Tudor manor house in Wickhambreaux, near Canterbury in Kent, to which she retired after leaving Fleetwood Mac in 1998, and worked on her solo material.
+During the height of Fleetwood Mac's success in the 1970s, McVie lived in Los Angeles.
+In 1990, she moved to a Grade II-listed Tudor manor house in Wickhambreaux, near Canterbury in Kent, to which she retired after leaving the band in 1998, and worked on her solo material.
 For years McVie found inspiration in the home's country setting, not only writing songs there, but also restoring the house.
 After rejoining Fleetwood Mac in 2014, she began spending more time in London, and put the house on the market in 2015.

 Death

-After a brief illness, McVie died in hospital on 30 November 2022 at the age of 79.
-Her death was announced by her family through social media.
-In a statement following her death, Fleetwood Mac said that she was "the best musician anyone could have in their band and the best friend anyone could have in their life".
-Further, in another statement, fellow band member Stevie Nicks called McVie her "best friend in the whole world".
+McVie died of a stroke in hospital on 30 November 2022, at the age of 79.
+She had also been suffering from metastatic cancer of unknown primary origin.

+Following her death, Fleetwood Mac issued a statement saying that she was "the best musician anyone could have in their band and the best friend anyone could have in their life".
+Stevie Nicks said McVie had been her "best friend in the whole world".